Redwolf917/Read-Me-Generator/README.md

-# Habit Spark
+# Read-Me-Generator

 ## Description
-A program made to help a user start a new good habit by laying out a three weeks schedule for them to follow.
+A command-line application that dynamically generates a professional README.md file from a user's input using the inquirer package.

 ## Table of Contents
 * [Installation](#installation)